caburj/transaccion/NOTES.md

   - record your transactions
   - in multiple organizational books
   - save locally or sync online
-- github-like timeline for transactions
-  - put below categories
 - documentation
 - post to twitter and facebook with blog-entry
-- chart above categories
-- display transactions -> this is done but only simple
-  - format: Date (Month above, day below), Price Category and description (price above, category beside, description below)
-  - is-danger if expense, is-link if earning
-  - remove negative in display
 - save to csv
 - User can defined his own defaultCategories.